stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 Population of the wait semaphores is slightly more complicated because the two components are separate fields (rather than an array of some child structure):

-We first transform the table to a list of its entries:
+We first transform the table to a list of its entries (so that we ensure both components are processed in the same order):

 ```java
 var list = new ArrayList<>(wait.entrySet());